ghuynh11/data-analysis-portfolio-project-bellabeat/README.md

 The important findings from the analysis of smart device fitness data:
 - 7638 average total steps of all users are below the recommended daily total steps of 10,000 (source: National Institute of Health)
 - The average sedentary active minutes (time spent while sitting or lying down) is highest among the other categories (991 minutes).
-- One of the most important metrics of the analysis are the active minutes, including very active minutes and fairly activeminutes. → Nearly 50% of the users have less than 60% of the weeks where they achieved more than 150 minutes active minutes.
+- One of the most important metrics of the analysis are the active minutes, including very active minutes and fairly activeminutes. → Nearly half of the users have less than 60% of the weeks where they achieved more than 150 minutes active minutes.
 → Together with the findings about average total steps and average sedentary minutes, I would conclude that most of the users are not active.
 - Generally, the users tend to be more active on Monday, Tuesday and Wednesday compared to the other days of the week.
 The most active time of the day are in the morning and in the afternoon.
 - The users seem to sleep more on weekend, but they also spend more time awake on bed.
-This could indicate that the quality of sleep is not very good.
+This could indicate that the quality of sleep is not very good or they spend more time on their phone on weekends.

-**Recommendations for marketing strategy to be summarized**
+**Recommendations for marketing strategy**

-**Actionable recommendations for marketing strategy:** (from Summary Statistics)
-- Targeting Less Active Users: Marketing strategies could be developed to target the majority of users who are less active, encouraging them to increase their daily “Very Active Minutes.”
+- Targeting less active users (users in group C with low weekly achievement rate) to increase their engagement with Bellabeat app: Develop marketing strategy to target the majority of users who are less active, encouraging them to increase their daily “Very Active Minutes” by implementing the followings:
-- Engagement Programs: Creating challenges or programs aimed at increasing users’ very active minutes might help shift the median upwards, improving overall user fitness.
-- Personalized Recommendations: For users on the lower end of the activity scale, personalized recommendations could help them gradually increase their very active minutes, potentially improving their health outcomes.
-**Actionable recommendations for marketing strategy:** (from total intensity & total calories)
-- Targeting Sedentary Users: Since most users have low very active minutes, a marketing strategy could focus on encouraging moderate increases in activity levels, such as setting achievable fitness goals.
+  - Highlight benefits: Offering free seminar on fitness topic like ...
+  - Engagement programs: Creating challenges based on users fitness data.
+The challenges could be "Complete a 5K run per week", "Reach 150 active minutes per week".
+  - Personalized goal setting & training plan: The goal setting could be done by providing the users with some insights from their fitness data (steps, heart rate, activity level) in the last 3 months.
+Based on these insights, help the users to set suitable weekly goals like weight loss, muscle gain, 5K run, etc. and slowly increased their active level. → This could be combined with Bellabeat membership by offering users one month trial.
+The users will receive a one-time personalized goal and training plan based on their fitness data to test.
+  - Incentive programms: Offering tangible rewards like discounts, cashback, gifts to users who meet their activity goals over a period of time.
+For example, users can receive discount codes on other Bellabeat products or Bellabeat membership when they achieve 10,000 total daily steps 5 times per week in a month.

+→ These initiatives do not only motivate and support the users to be more physically active, they also increase users' engagement with Bellabeat app, at the same time promoting for other Bellabeat products and membership.

 - Highlight Benefits: Educational content on the health benefits of even small increases in very active minutes could be emphasized to motivate users to be more active.
+- Promote Bellabeat membership feature: provide fully personalized guidance on suitable nutrition on active days and rest days.
+- Push notifications of Bellabeat app should align with peak activity time and resting time. → For example, diet suggestions in the morning before and after workout.
+Mindfulness reminder on rest day.